tinaba96/bachelor/README.md

 This is a quantized network for flownet which is implemented by https://github.com/NVIDIA/flownet2-pytorch.git

-The algorithm I used for the quantization is similar to https://github.com/jiecaoyu/XNOR-Net-PyTorch
+The algorithm I used for this quantization is similar to https://github.com/jiecaoyu/XNOR-Net-PyTorch

 # flownet2-pytorch
+This is based on README.md from https://github.com/NVIDIA/flownet2-pytorch.git

 Pytorch implementation of [FlowNet 2.0: Evolution of Optical Flow Estimation with Deep Networks](https://arxiv.org/abs/1612.01925).